Giovani-O/gym-checkin-node.js/README.md

 - [x] User password must be encrypted;
 - [x] All the data must be persisted in a PostgresSQL database;
 - [ ] All data lists must be paginated with 20 items per page;
-- [ ] User mus be identified by a JWT.
+- [ ] User must be identified by a JWT.